 - #indieweb-wordpress channel (#wordpress in Slack)

-- WordPress-specific topics (Getting Started with WordPress, IndieWeb WordPress plugins, WordPress themes, general WordPress development.
+- WordPress-specific topics: Getting Started with WordPress, IndieWeb WordPress plugins, WordPress themes, general WordPress development.
 If a discussion becomes more generally applicable beyond WordPress, consider taking it to the #dev channel.

 - #indieweb-meta channel (#meta in Slack)

-- Anything about the indieweb community or shared resources, and community organizing like events: planning events, wiki gardening, wikifying, discussion about the community like reasoning/thinking behind (or evolving) principles, or about discussion channels (IRC, Slack, Loqi) / wiki, their purpose, development, bug reports, suggested improvements.
+- Anything about the IndieWeb community or indieweb.org infrastructure, and community organizing like events: planning events, wiki gardening, wikifying, discussion about the community like reasoning/thinking behind (or evolving) principles, or about discussion channels (IRC, Slack, Loqi) / wiki, their purpose, development, bug reports, suggested improvements.

 - #indieweb-chat channel (#chat in Slack)